mpuerta004/GnossDeustoOnto/Documentation/README.md

 -----------------------

-An Organization in ROH (see Figura 4) is a foaf:Organization which carries out several roh:Project.
+An Organization in ROH (see Figura 4) is a foaf:Organization which carries out several vivo:Project.
 It is a child of foaf:Agent.
 Some organization can emit roh:Acreditation (e.g. ANECA or CENAI in Spain), those belonging to subclass roh:AccreditationIssuer, or award degrees (vivo:AwardedDegree), those of subclass vivo:University.
 An Organization